LeaRNNify/Noisy_Learning/README.md

 # Noisy_Learning

-This is a placeholder repository for the experiments performed for the paper on learning noisy finite automata using Angluin's L* algorithm.
+This is a repository for the experiments performed for the paper on learning noisy finite automata using Angluin's L* algorithm.

-Will be added soon.
+The code is a bit massy right now, will be cleaned soon.